mpotane/PythonScriptPH/README.md

 ### 🎯 Contribute

 Open for contributions.
-Create a pull request and I will review the code. 🧐
+Create a pull request and I will review the code.
+[Contributor Guide](./CODE_OF_CONDUCT.md) 🧐

 ### 📋 Code of Conduct
 This project and everyone participating in it are governed by the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you agree to abide by this code of conduct.